ChristianHinko/CSUSeniorProject/SeniorProject/Defense.md

 ### Portrayals

-Problem: You can’t make a character look good for both first and third person.
+Problem: You can't make a character look good for both first and third person.
 - Difficult to animate
 - Limited creativity